pentaho/pentaho-platform-plugin-common-ui/platform/visual/configuration.md

 Note that view configuration is typically tied to the technology with which views are built.
 The
 [View.Type#extension]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.base.View.Type' | append: '#extension'}})
-type attribute exists to satisfy the pass-through of such options of the underlying technology.
+attribute exists to satisfy the pass-through of such options of the underlying technology.
 You should consult the view type documentation to find out about which extension properties it supports.

 The views of stock visualizations are implemented using the